 Alaska/Horizon Air can be reached at 800-252-7522 or via live chat on their website at alaskair.com.

-Following the CDC’s recommendation’s to reduce the spread of COVID-19 in public areas, the Bellingham International Airport is requiring face coverings for all passengers, employees and visitors at the commercial passenger terminal.
+Following the CDC’s recommendation’s to reduce the spread of COVID-19 in public areas, the Bellingham International Airport is recommending face coverings for all passengers, employees and visitors at the commercial passenger terminal.
 Face coverings are not required for airport users under the age of two (2), anyone that has trouble breathing or cannot remove face coverings on their own accord.
 The Port of Bellingham is committed to the safety and well-being of our staff, passengers and community.

 BLI follows the guidance provided by public health experts at the federal Centers for Disease Control and Prevention (CDC), State of Washington Department of Health and the Whatcom County Health Department.
 We are supporting federal, state, and local agencies that operate at the airport.
 Additional and up-to-date information can be found on the State's website at https://coronavirus.wa.gov

 Increasing our use of disinfectant and cleaning more frequently in what we call “high touch” areas at the airport, like handrails, restroom surfaces, water fountains, etc. We are also working with our cleaning supply vendors to ensure the products we use are effective against Coronavirus.

 - Coordinating with our airline and tenant partners and employees to closely monitor any change in the status of our region’s health.

-Encouraging employees and tenant employees to wash their hands frequently and use hand sanitizer.
+- Encouraging employees and tenant employees to wash their hands frequently and use hand sanitizer.

 Public health officials recommend personal hygiene and frequent hand washing as the best way to prevent illness.

-Wash your hands frequently, cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and wash your hands.
+- Wash your hands frequently, cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and wash your hands.

-Avoid contact with people who are sick and stay home when sick.
+- Avoid contact with people who are sick and stay home when sick.

-Avoid touching your eyes, nose or mouth with unwashed hands.
+- Avoid touching your eyes, nose or mouth with unwashed hands.